WebOrigami/docs/src/content/pattern/interface.md

 Notes:

-- The [Symbol.asyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) reference is what is called a "well-known symbol" in JavaScript: a symbol that has special meaning to the JavaScript engine.
-In this case, using this symbol will let you conveniently iterate over the keys for a given graph node using a [for await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop.

-- The asterisk (`*`) before the `Symbol.asyncIterator` indicates that the function is a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator): a function that can be repeatedly invoked to return the next result in a sequence.
-The sequence can be potentially infinite in length.
+- The `keys` method must return an [iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol).
+An iterator is an object that can produce a sequence of values.
+A graph's `keys` method can return an instance of a JavaScript class like `Array` and `Set` that support the iterator protocol, or `keys` can return an iterator defined by other means.

-- All of the functions in the `Explorable` interface are marked with the [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) keyword, indicating that they are asynchronous functions.
+- Both functions in the `Explorable` interface are marked with the [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) keyword, indicating that they are asynchronous functions.
 In practice, the functions may return immediately, but they have the potential, at least, to do work that will require a bit of time: retrieving data from the file system, accessing data from a network, or performing long calculations.

+- The `keys` method does _not_ have to return all the keys supported by `get`!
+There may be keys that `get` can handle that the `keys` will not include.
+This turns out to be useful in a number of situations.

 - An Explorable graph's `get` method is expected to return `undefined` if the key is not present in the graph.

-- The `asyncIterator` does _not_ have to return all the keys supported by `get`!
-There may be keys that `get` can handle that the `asyncIterator` will not include.
-This turns out to be useful in a number of situations.

 ## Apply the Explorable interface to the object